Lucie-15/Lucie-15/README.md

 🎬 Filmmaker in the making | 💻 Full Stack Dev | 📊 Data Analysis Explorer

-I love blending storytelling and technology — whether it’s through analyzing big data, building apps from scratch, or capturing stories on film.
+I love blending storytelling and technology — whether it’s through analyzing big data, building apps from scratch or capturing stories on film.

 🌟 What I do